Lost LoadLost Load Truck Accidents

 Unfortunately, sometimes the cargo is not adequately secured and ends up on the highway, which results in a serious injury accident.
 The Federal Motor Carrier Safety Regulations have specific provisions that relate to the procedures that the truck driver must go through to ensure that every load is adequately secured.

 Recently a study found that cargo shifting and securement issues were either a primary cause or a contributing factor in at least 7% of 18-wheeler truck racks in the United States.
 This does not include non-injury accident statistics.

-Obviously, shifting cargo or loads that end up on the roadway are a significant danger to other motorists.
+Obviously, shifting cargo or loads that end up on the roadway is a significant danger to other motorists.

 Truck Drivers Responsible For The Load

-The Federal Motor Carrier Safety Administration provides a loading handbook for drivers to help educate drivers on the save loading procedures and inspection requirements.
+The Federal Motor Carrier Safety Administration provides a loading handbook for drivers to help educate drivers on the safe loading procedures and inspection requirements.

 Sections 392.9 of the safety regulations provide the specific procedures that a truck driver must follow to ensure the load is secured.

 The safety rules provide that the driver must inspect the load to make sure it is secure within 50 miles of beginning the trip and make any necessary adjustments that may be required.

 While the primary duty falls upon the truck driver to inspect the load to make sure it is adequately secured and safe the trucking company also has responsibilities under the safety regulations to make sure procedures are in place for ensuring loads are safely secured.

 Our Houston truck accident law firm recently represented a truck driver who was seriously injured when the big rig flipped due to improper loading.
 The insurance company paid out substantial demand after we filed the lawsuit.